 Organizations consist of groups of people working together.
-Groups or teams exist when a number of people work together or regularly interact with one another.
-They may be set up formally as part of the structure or they may be informal gatherings.
-They can be a permanent feature of the organization or are set up or form themselves temporarily.
 Interactions take place within and between groups and the degree to which these processes are formalized varies according to the organizational context.

-To understand and influence organizational behaviour, it is necessary to appreciate how groups behave - group process.
-This means considering the nature of:
+To understand and influence organizational behaviour, it is necessary to appreciate how groups behave.
+In particular, this means considering the nature of:

-- formal groups;

-- informal groups;
+- formal and informal groups;

 - the processes that take place within groups;

-- group ideology;
+- channels of communication;

+- task and maintenance functions;

-- group cohesion;
+- group ideology and cohesion;

-- group dynamics;

 - the concept of a reference group and its impact on group members;

-- the factors that make for group effectiveness.
+- the factors that make for group effectiveness;

+- the stages of group development;

+- group identification.